 These consolidated financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
 Different bases of measurement may be appropriate if the Company is not expected to continue operations for the foreseeable future.
-As at October 31, 2009 the Company had not advanced its properties to commercial production and is not able to finance day to day activities through operations.
-The Company's continuation as a going concern is dependent upon the successful results from its mineral property exploration activities and its ability to attain profitable operations.
+As at July 31, 2010 the Company had not advanced its properties to commercial production and is not able to finance day to day activities through operations.
+The Company's continuation as a going concern is dependent upon the successful results from its mineral property exploration activities and its ability to attain profitable operations and generate funds there from and/or raise equity capital or borrowings sufficient to meet current and future obligations.
 Management intends to finance operating costs over the next twelve months with existing cash on hand and loans from directors and or private placement of common stock.
-As at October 31, 2009 the Company had a working capital deficiency of \$343,505 and has accumulated a deficit of \$11,403,613 and continues to incur losses from operations.
+As at July 31, 2010 the Company had a working capital deficiency of \$806,640 and has accumulated a deficit of \$11,860,379 and continues to incur losses from operations.

-2 SIGNIFICANT ACCOUNTING POLICIES
+2. SIGNIFICANT ACCOUNTING POLICIES